 Ad Audience: All people who see or could see your ad during a particular time period.

-Analytics: Meaningful information and patterns used to explain, predict, or improve performance.
+Analytics: Meaningful data and other information and patterns used to explain, predict, or improve performance.

 Billboard: A large advertising display that can be seen from a distance.